 We can't know what it was like for God watching Jesus die.
 We can imagine it.
 We can put our words and emotions into it.
 But we can't know.
 He is God.
-He had the power to stop it, but didn't.
+He had the power to stop it, but he didn't.
 He had to withhold what was rightfully his to use because our salvation was more important than his own pain.
 I can't know what that means.

+Mary becomes our eyes and our heart.
+If we let her, she can open for us the emotions of loving Jesus and being bewildered at his greatness and crushed with his pain and overjoyed at his victory.
 But thankfully, Mary is not alone.
 Beside her, and in addition to her, are several other women who stay with her and love her son in a way they love no other.
 Each of them has a story to tell about Jesus almost as rich as her own.
 While a few share her name, all of them share her pain.
 So instead of Mary agonizing alone, she takes this journey with others who help her bear it and share with her in the joy and glory of her boy who was also God's Son.

 Father, thank you that I can see Jesus' story through the eyes of real people who loved him, who suffered with him in his agony, and who rejoiced in his victory.
 Forgive me when I have tried to go about my walk alone.
-Lead me to the followers of Jesus who can help me shoulder my load, who can rejoice with me in your victories, and who I can bless because we all love your Son, Jesus.
+Lead me to the followers of Jesus who can help me shoulder my load, who can rejoice with me in your victories, and whom I can bless because we all love your Son, Jesus.
 In his name, my Lord and Savior, I pray.
 Amen.